JamesJJ/line-bot-demo/README.md

 ## Notes

- - The LINE Messaging API SDK will validate the `X-Line-Signature` header when the webhook is called, to ensure only LINE can sucessfully use the webhook.
+ - The LINE Messaging API SDK will validate the `X-Line-Signature` header when the webhook is called and that should ensure only LINE can sucessfully use the webhook.